-In Section 4.2.1, it was already mentioned that the horizontal current patterns are somehow correlated with the water depth.
-Such a relationship applies as well for the patterns of the other variables displayed in Fig. 7.
-The , e.g. the spatial variability of relative vorticity and the frequency of narrow filaments of confluent flow are clearly enhanced in the shallow water regions.
-In contrast, the texture of the vertical speed is rather smooth there, indicating less internal wave activity.
-An explanation for this different behaviour is given by McWilliams (2019) who identified two principal mechanisms for the generation of STPPs:
+In Sect.
+4.2.1, it was already mentioned that the horizontal current patterns are somehow correlated with the water depth.
+Such a relationship applies as well for the patterns of the other variables displayed in Fig. 7; e.g. the spatial variability of relative vorticity and the frequency of narrow filaments of confluent flow are clearly enhanced in the shallow water regions.
+An explanation for this different behaviour is given by McWilliams (2019), who identified two principal mechanisms for the generation of STPPs: (i) extraction of available potential energy due to horizontal gradients in the weakly stratified surface layer (mixed-layer instability) and (ii) topographic-drag vorticity generation in flows along a sloping bottom, followed by boundary current sep-